dominikanykieltests/selenium_pytest/README.md

 To run this project on Windows, install locally:
 1. Python 3.10
 2. Chrome browser
-3. Clone this repository with git bash
+3. Clone this repository
 4. Create a virtual environment:
-* "python -m venv venv"
+`python -m venv venv`
-* "venv\Scripts\activate"
+`venv\Scripts\activate`
-5. Install requirements: pip install -r requirements.txt in the project directory
+5. Install requirements: `pip install -r requirements.txt` in the project directory
-6. Run tests: python -m pytest --html=report.html
+6. Run tests: `python -m pytest --html=report.html`
 7. Test report will be available in your local project directory